 IGCN, Room N 481

 Army Veteran: The Army Veteran plate is available to any active Service member, with a current military identification card and a current Leave and Earnings Statement or a non-active duty Service member with a DD214 or other military documents issued by the United States Department of Defense verifying a Veteran's honorable discharge from the armed forces.
 If you have a "V" military indicator on your driver's license, you can show this in place of your DD214 or other military documents.
 The cost of the Army Veteran license plate includes vehicle registration fees, taxes, and a group fee of $15.

 Disabled Hoosier Veteran Plates: Disabled Veteran plates are the same as handicap plates in the State of Indiana.
-These are strictly limited to those individuals who have a serious mobility impairment due to a service-connected disability.
+These are strictly limited to those individuals who have serious mobility impairment due to a service-connected disability.
 Applications may be obtained from either the BMV or the Indiana Department of Veterans Affairs.
 The Indiana Department of Veterans Affairs must verify the Veteran's eligibility.
+This plate cannot be renewed online.
 Ref: IC 9-18-18-1, IC 9-18-18-2

 Purple Heart Plates: Any Hoosier Veteran who has received the Purple Heart Medal is authorized to have these special license plates.
 Applications may be obtained at the BMV or from the Indiana Department of Veterans Affairs.
 The Veteran must present official documentation of the award, and the Indiana Department of Veterans Affairs must verify the Veteran's eligibility.
 Ref: IC 9-18-19-1, IC 9-18-19-2, IC 9-18-19-3.